 In this page we’ll give an account of our project’s evolution during the 2010s.
 An evolution which cannot be separated from the workings of this blog, Giap, which we started in April 2010.

 Giap is named after the newsletter we used to send via email during the 2000s, which reached 12,000 subscribers.
-In turn, the newsletter, for reasons it would be cumbersome to explain here (it was a complex allegory), was named after the great Vietnamese general Vo Nguyen Giap, 1911-2013.
+In turn, the newsletter, for reasons it would be cumbersome to explain here (it was a complex allegory), was named after the Vietnamese general Vo Nguyen Giap, 1911-2013.

 During the years the blog has become a laboratory teeming with experiments, collective inquiries and collaborative writing, continually influencing and reshaping our work.